-These are books written by our distinguished speakers, or our members, or recommended in reviews.
+These are books and articles written by our distinguished speakers, or our members, or recommended in reviews.

 Murray Gell-Mann (American physicist, postulated the existence of quarks, Nobel Prize, Physics, 1969)

 Writing about the range of system from simple to complex, Gell-Mann starts with a simple system: quantum physics (simple, perhaps to him), and continues on to complex systems: the adaptive coat of spots on a jaguar that lets it move stealthily through a forest.

 Louis de Broglie (French physicist, pioneer of quantum theory, Nobel Prize, physics, 1929)

 Roland Boucher (January, 2015) gives an insider's view of communication satellite development and deployment at NASA/Hughes, including setting up a communication link for Pope Paul VI's visit to Bogota, Columbia.

 John M. Goodman, Ph.D., gave the January talk,